Multi-factor authentication for your Office 365 dev/test environment

 If you want to test multi-factor authentication in a simulated enterprise, follow the instructions in DirSync for your Office 365 dev/test environment.

-Testing multi-factor authentication does not require the simulated enterprise dev/test environment, which includes a simulated intranet connected to the Internet and directory synchronization for a Windows Server AD forest.
+Testing multi-factor authentication does not require the simulated enterprise dev/test environment, which includes a simulated intranet connected to the Internet and directory synchronization for a Active Directory Domain Services (AD DS) forest.
 It is provided here as an option so that you can test multi-factor authentication and experiment with it in an environment that represents a typical organization.

 Phase 2: Enable and test multi-factor authentication for the User 2 account